ShrRa/interpython_hpc/_episodes/12-code-examples.md

 ## GPU Programming Concepts

 GPUs, or Graphics Processing Units, are composed of thousands of lightweight processing cores that are optimized for handling multiple operations simultaneously.
-This parallel architecture makes them particularly effective for data-parallel problems, where the same operation is performed independently across large datasets—such as matrix multiplications, vector operations, or image processing tasks.
+This parallel architecture makes them particularly effective for data-parallel problems, where the same operation is performed independently across large datasets such as matrix multiplications, vector operations, or image processing tasks.

 Originally designed to accelerate the rendering of complex graphics and visual effects in computer games, GPUs are inherently well-suited for high-throughput computations involving large tensors and multidimensional arrays.
 Their architecture enables them to perform numerous arithmetic operations in parallel, which has made them increasingly valuable in scientific computing, deep learning, and simulations.